Mohammeddaniyal/daniyal-orm/README.md

 * Validation runs at startup and before saving data.
 * Reflection calls are cached internally for speed.
 * Currently MySQL-only; other DBs can be added in the future.
+* View entities are **read-only**; insert, update, delete operations are not supported.
+* Use `@View` annotation to clearly distinguish view POJOs from table entities.

 ---